seantanyurong/personal-website-2.0/content/goals/hobby-store.md

 ---
-title: 'Goal: Start a Co-working Hobby Store'
+title: 'Project: Start a Co-working Hobby Store'
 description: 'In the future'
 ---